BautaGmbH/publicdocs/README.md

-# publicdocs
-BAUTA's public documentation repository
+# BAUTA's public installation and usage documentation for BAUTA's Drinnenbox